-Thanks to this debt to asset ratio calculator, you will be able to quickly evaluate the financial condition of your company and the risks associated with its current indebtedness.
-In this article, you will find an explanation of how to calculate the debt to asset ratio - or, in other words, the relation between the debt portion of your company's liabilities and its assets.
-We will also explain all components of the debt to asset ratio formula.
+Thanks to this debt-to-asset ratio calculator, you will be able to quickly evaluate the financial condition of your company and the risks associated with its current indebtedness.
+This article explains how to calculate the debt-to-asset ratio - or, in other words, the relation between the debt portion of your company's liabilities and its assets.
+We will also explain all components of the debt-to-asset ratio formula.

 What is the debt to asset ratio?

-As mentioned earlier, the debt to asset ratio is a relation between total debt and total assets of an enterprise.
+As mentioned earlier, the debt-to-asset ratio is the relationship between an enterprise's total debt and assets.
 It shows what proportion of the assets is funded by debt instead of equity.
-A high debt to asset ratio means a higher financial risk, but, in a case of a flourishing economy, a higher equity return.
+A high debt-to-asset ratio means a higher financial risk but, in a case of a flourishing economy, a higher equity return.

-This metric is used mostly by investors and creditors.
-The first group uses it to evaluate two things: whether the company has enough funds to pay its debts, and whether it can pay the return on its investments.
+This metric is used mainly by investors and creditors.
+The first group uses it to evaluate whether the company has enough funds to pay its debts and whether it can pay the return on its investments.
 Creditors, on the other hand, assess the possibility of giving additional loans to the company.
-If the debt to asset ratio is exceptionally high, it indicates that repaying existing debts is already unlikely, and further loans are a high-risk investment.
+If the debt-to-asset ratio is exceptionally high, it indicates that repaying existing debts is already unlikely, and further loans are a high-risk investment.

 Debt to asset ratio formula

 To calculate the debt-to-asset ratio, you need to read two parameters from your company's balance sheet: